 Day 22 : Tarap Khola to Khanigaon (3,150m/10,332ft): 4-5 hours ::

 We continue walking down the gorge of the Tarap River, at times alongside it.
 During our walk, we pass by the local people who will be taking their herds to lower pastures for the winter.
 This will be one of the most exciting days of this trip as the valley becomes so narrow in a deep gorge that in some places we can jump from one side to another.
 Sometimes there is no trace of a path and we may have to walk across stone slabs fitted on logs in between the walls which act as a bridge.
 The gorge also provides unexpected adventure and thrills.
-At some places, the bridges are either damaged or washed away and we may be forced to cross the icy torrent on foot.
+In some places, the bridges are either damaged or washed away and we may be forced to cross the icy torrent on foot.
 Finally, we reach our camping spot beside the Tarap Khola at Khanigaon where we spend the night.

 Day 23 : Khanigaon to Tarakot (2,537m/8,321ft): 4-5 hours ::